Observatory-Sciences/aravis-detector/docs/user/tutorials/tools.md

 ### Commands

-Arvcli has subcommands (eg, "--get", "--put") that take one argument and commands.
+Arvcli has subcommands (eg, `--get`, `--put`) that take one argument and commands.
 Commands are more complex and have their own subcommands.

-To get a l;ist of subcommands for a command simply use the '--help' tag after stating the command as follows:
+To get a list of subcommands for a command simply use the `--help` tag after stating the command as follows:

 ```shell
 $arvcli connect --help